Python-GIS-book/site/source/part2/chapter-04/index.rst

 Chapter 4: Essentials What is special about geographic data?
 =================================================

+Here we introduce basic GIS concepts for beginners.

 **This section is under construction.**

- (This section will explain basic GIS concepts for beginners).

 *Draft Intro text*: